How Art Can Help Anxiety Related to Addiction

 Art Can Help You Heal

 Once you have completed a successful detox, your ability to regulate your emotions will increase.
 Your brain can form new neural pathways.
 What that means is you can teach yourself how to be calm.
 Calming activities will send the message to your brain to relax.
-By repeating calming activities, daily you will be storing up memory of how it feels to be relaxed and comfortable.
+By repeating calming activities, daily you will be storing up the memory of how it feels to be relaxed and comfortable.
 It won’t take long until you can easily draw from your memory bank to calm yourself.

 Do you remember how it feels to be calm?
 Think about when you were lost in an activity that was so fun, you forgot about the rest of the world.
 You were most likely doing a fun activity that took your mind away from the world.
 The value of play is undeniable.
 During your recovery, you will want to reclaim your right to grow through creative, playful activities.